The consent management platform provides the following categories for both scripts and cookies:

 These cookies and scripts allow the website to remember choices you make (such as your user name, language, or the region you are in) and provide enhanced, more personal features.

 - Examples of scripts and/or cookies that are likely considered personalization: Cookies used to identify regional locations to deliver localized weather reports or traffic news, Scripts/Cookies used for remembering the shopping cart contents of a visitor between sessions or displaying a list of favorited items.

 These are cookies and scripts that you, the Osano administrator, have decided you do not ever want to be used on your web site.
-When you blacklist a vendor, no code from that vendor and no cookies from that vendor will ever load on your website.
-Use this category carefully as blacklisting a vendor can have unintended consequences if your site depends on that vendor for functionality.
+When you blocklist a vendor, no code from that vendor and no cookies from that vendor will ever load on your website.
+Use this category carefully as blocklisting a vendor can have unintended consequences if your site depends on that vendor for functionality.

-- Examples of scripts and/or cookies that are likely considered for blacklisting: Scripts/cookies placed by vendors you determine have particularly poor privacy practices, have had security issues, or do not meet your organization's compliance goals.
+- Examples of scripts and/or cookies that are likely considered for blocklisting: Scripts/cookies placed by vendors you determine have particularly poor privacy practices, have had security issues, or do not meet your organization's compliance goals.

-These are cookies and scripts that Osano has identified as existing on your web site pages but are not yet classified (in Strict mode) or that Osano can not automatically categorize for you (via classification rules).
+These are cookies and scripts that Osano has identified as existing on your web site pages but are not yet classified/managed (in Strict mode) or that Osano can not automatically categorize for you (via classification rules).
 When scripts or cookies exist in this category, you will receive email and app alerts asking you to categorize them.
 As a general rule of thumb, you should never leave items uncategorized.
 You may like to think of uncategorized items as a "to-do" list of items that require identification and classification.